wqwangwei/shell/harborBackup/README.md

 ## Backup harbor registry images

-Backup harbor registry images to local server whem you do a reinstall.
+Backup harbor registry images to local server when you do a reinstall.

 修改参数:
 ```